setrf/hotorslop/README.md

 ## Contributing

-Issues and pull requests are welcome—especially around balancing, UX tweaks, new dataset filters, or accessibility fixes.
+Issues and pull requests are welcome-especially around balancing, UX tweaks, new dataset filters, or accessibility fixes.
 If you add generators, update `ALLOWED_MODEL_PREFIXES` in `services/openfake.ts` and be sure to respect the dataset licensing.

 ---